 It can be expected that the IRDs only decode and present one subtitling stream at the time (depending of user preference settings).
 If the broadcaster wants that the “Hard-of-Hearing” viewers to get displayed both translation/normal subtitles and hard-of-hearing subtitles, then the hard-of-hearing subtitle stream needs to include the normal subtitles as well (unless the translation/normal subtitles are burned-in into to video).

-The use of TTML-DVB subtitling is supported by the NorDig set-top boxes according to ETSI EN 303 560 Digital Video Broadcasting (DVB) TTML subtitling systems [94].
+The use of DVB’s TTML-DVB subtitling is supported by the NorDig set-top boxes according to ETSI EN 303 560 Digital Video Broadcasting (DVB) TTML subtitling systems [94].

 The subtitle purpose field shall be used to specify the purpose of the subtitle.